eulfn/Network-Info.sh/README.md

 # IP & DNS Info Tool

-A chill little shell script to show your local IP, public IP, DNS, and gateway.
+shell script to show your local IP, public IP, DNS, and gateway.
 Works on Linux, Termux, and most shells.
-No root needed.
+No root needed

 ## What it does
 - Shows your local IP (the one your device has on your network)